sinecoug/chauffeur_tracker/README.md

 ## Documentation

 For the REST API docs, see the [Chauffeur Tracker documentation](https://sinecoug.github.io/chauffeur-tracker-service/).
-Docs are presented to you as a GitHub Pages site.
+Docs are presented as a GitHub Pages site.